monsterkodi/grunt-pepper/README.md

   grunt.loadNpmTasks 'grunt-pepper'
 ```

-Have a look at the [Gruntfile](https://github.com/monsterkodi/knix/blob/master/Gruntfile.coffee) of my other [pet project](https://github.com/monsterkodi/knix) if you need another example
+Have a look at the [Gruntfile](https://github.com/monsterkodi/knix/blob/master/Gruntfile.coffee) of my other [pet project](https://github.com/monsterkodi/knix) if you need another example.